nicholasnbg/ca-front-test/README.md

 ## How to install

-Clone this repository with the command `https://github.com/nicholasnbg/ca-front-test.git`
+Clone this repository with the command `git clone https://github.com/nicholasnbg/ca-front-test.git`

 then enter the project directory with